the-turing-way/the-turing-way/Chapter_Version_Control.md

 *Might be worth having a summarising table with commands and what they do.*

-*Should at least mention version control software other than git.*

 *For [creative commons](https://tldrlegal.com/license/creative-commons-attribution-4.0-international-(cc-by-4) you can do whatever but you must give credit to the original author of the work, including a URI or hyperlink to the work, this Public license and a copyright notice.*

 ------